Taiwolawal/darey.io-pbl/project18.md

 When we run terraform plan or apply, a new lock ID would be generated while running the plan.
 The DynamoDB is handling the lockID, it will be present until the plan or apply finishes.
 ![image](https://user-images.githubusercontent.com/50557587/154810223-d2b23d46-8734-4c1c-9f49-7e4994f1332a.png)

+We have successfully refactored our project to use modules, introduce backend as S3 and also used DynamoDB to store our state lockfiles.

+ We should run terraform destroy, but before we run it, we should take note that terraform will destroy the S3 bucket and if it destroy it , terraform will go into a undefined state and delete the files you have there so avoid this by commenting out your S3 backend and run `terraform init -migrate-state` at that point it will copy your statefile back from S3 to your local storage.
 ![image](https://user-images.githubusercontent.com/50557587/154810615-6268e3d2-0d59-48eb-9dc7-a4288f653820.png)

-We have successfully refactored our project to use modules, introduce backend as S3 and also used DynamoDB to store our statelockfiles.

- We should run terraform destroy, but before we run it, we should take note that terraform will destroy the S3 bucket and if it destroy it , terraform will go into a confused state and delete the files you have there so avoid this comment out your S3 backend and run `terraform init -migrate-state` at that point it will copy your statefile back from S3 to your local storage

  Note that to use S3 as a backend, you need to enable versioning on the bucket.